SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* recommended connection string settingsL Maximum Pool Size=256;NoResetOnClose=true;Enlist=false;Max Auto Prepare=50

+* we need to make sure we have decent views for content items, as when there is a draft and published version, you can only view the published version (and only see the draft in edit)

 * don't pass endpoint to sync validators, set current in driver instead

 * update exceptions with code from ApiFunctionException.cs